S&P warns cuts loom for G20 nations on health costs

 A report released by Seoul's Ministry of Strategy and Finance last July warned the national debt would jump to 138 percent of gross domestic product (GDP) in 2050 as pension and health insurance costs soar, from around 34 percent last year.

-Emerging market countries, especially in Southeast Asia, have a little more room to maneuver due to more favorable demographic dynamics and economic growth, S&P said.
+Emerging market countries, especially in Southeast Asia, have a little more room to manoeuvre due to more favorable demographic dynamics and economic growth, S&P said.

 But even in that region the picture is changing -- in Thailand, for example, the proportion of the population aged over 60 is projected to rise to nearly a quarter by 2030 from around 13 percent now.